 - Antibiotic Associated CDI

 Antibiotic usage is clearly the most common cause of CDI.
-The antibiotics are believed to suppress normal colonic bacteria that usually keep Clostridium difficile from multiplying and causing diarrhea and inflammation.
+The antibiotics are believed to suppress normal colonic bacteria that usually keep Clostridiodes difficile from multiplying and causing diarrhea and inflammation.

 The use of the antibiotic, clindamycin, has been widely recognized as causing CDI.
 In addition, many other commonly prescribed antibiotics can also produce CDI symptoms including such antibiotics as ampicillin, amoxicillin and cephalosporins.
 Occasionally, CDI can be caused by penicillin, erythromycin, and ciprofloxacin.
 Rarely do antibiotics such as tetracycline, metronidazole, or vancomycin cause CDI.